What is Golden Kappa?

 Everyone in the channel where it is used can see Golden Kappa, regardless of what device they are using to watch Twitch.
 The user may be able to also see it with the rest of their emotes.

 Everyone has their own theory about Kappa, so here’s mine: it was uploaded as part of the code when Josh DeSeno set up the chat client and worked with the emotes.
 It is random and those who get it will have different lengths of time on which they can use it.

 Log of Past Golden Kappa Notifications

-If you find the Golden Kappa out in the wild, please notify us on Twitter so that we can retweet it and keep track.
-Here are our past notifications:
+If you find the Golden Kappa out in the wild, please notify us on Twitter so that we can keep a log of the last known sighting.
+Here is the past logs:

 11 June 2020 – Voxy’s stream belonging to Twitch user BantCamp.